For better security, avoid installing WordPress sites with the user name “admin”.

 Select Users > All Users in your main menu …

-Choose the option to assign all content owned by the old admin account and reassigned it to the new user, then confirm the deletion of the old user account …
+Choose the option to attribute all content owned by the old admin account and reassigned it to the new admin, then confirm the deletion of the old account …

 Change Admin Username Using A WordPress Plugin